2011 Super Outbreak: Cullman/Arab, Alabama

-Hackleburg–Phil Campbell–Tanner–Harvest, Alabama/Huntland, Tennessee
+Hackleburg–Phil Campbell–Tanner–Harvest, Alabama

-This devastating, long-tracked, violent EF5 wedge tornado was the deadliest of the outbreak.
+This devastating, long-tracked and violent EF5 wedge tornado was the deadliest of the outbreak.
 It first touched down in Marion County, Alabama, about 5 mi west-southwest of Hamilton around 3:00 p.m.
 CDT (21:00 UTC) on April 27, leaving massive damage along its track.
 The storm would eventually reach the Hackleburg area, completely leveling many homes and businesses, including a large Wrangler, Inc. factory.
 Most of the structures in downtown Hackleburg were badly damaged and Hackleburg High School was destroyed.
 Well-built homes were wiped cleanly from their foundations, extensive wind-rowing of debris occurred, trees were completely debarked, and cars were thrown hundreds of yards.
 According to the American Red Cross, 75 percent of the town was destroyed.
 While initially rated as an EF3, the rating was increased to EF5 after further analysis of the damage, making it the first F5/EF5 tornado in Alabama since the Birmingham tornado of April 8, 1998.

 Soon after crossing into Franklin County, the town of Phil Campbell experienced significant devastation of the same magnitude as Hackleburg.
 Numerous homes, some of which were well-constructed, were swept away as the tornado tore through town.
 At least three churches along the path sustained significant damage, with one church in the town being completely destroyed and having only the foundation slab remaining.
 Mobile homes throughout the path were completely destroyed, and their mangled frames were tossed at least 25 to 50 yd.
 Cars were tossed and destroyed throughout the path of the tornado, with one car wrapped around a debarked tree.
 A 25 ft section of pavement was torn from a road in this area as well.
 The most intense damage along the path occurred northeast of Phil Campbell in the rural community of Oak Grove, where vehicles were carried long distances and mangled beyond recognition, large trees were completely debarked, and large brick homes with extensive anchoring were obliterated with the debris wind-rowed hundreds of yards away.
 The tornado continued into Lawrence County, impacting the Mount Hope community, where significant devastation was incurred to single-family homes and a restaurant.
 Nothing but the foundation and a pile of debris remained at the restaurant site, and a small portion of the restaurant's foundation slab buckled.